 The first thing to understand when hiring a nanny is that she is your employee, not an independent contractor.
 As an employer of an in-home worker (nanny, housekeeper, etc.), there are certain federal requirements placed upon you to fairly and legally compensate your employee.
 Beyond minimum wage, overtime pay, and taxes, some states have specific requisites.
 For more detailed information, the Fair Labor Standards Act outlines the federal legal obligations of an employer.
 Using a payroll service can help ease the confusion of pay and taxes significantly.
 It may seem daunting at first, but once you’ve set up your payroll and finalized your contract, it is really very simple.

 After doing your research about legal requirements and nanny pay rates, you’ll have to decide whether or not hiring a nanny is the right move for your family.
 Personally, I believe a good nanny can be a valuable addition to any family, but of course I’m biased.
 The reality is that nannies are not for everyone.
 If you find hiring a nanny to be a financial strain, then it isn’t fair to your family or the nanny to hire one.
-There are a variety of great childcare options out there; you need to decide what works best for your situation.
+There are a variety of great childcare options out there, including nanny-shares; you need to decide what works best for your situation.

 Step 2: Create Expectations for Your Desired Nanny

 Oftentimes families overlook outlining their requirements and expectations for a nanny.
 They either assume that all nannies are the same, or that they’ll figure out what they want along the way.
 That is a great way to end up with a so-so nanny who isn’t a good fit for your family’s needs.
 If you don’t know where to start, think about your schedules and the hours you would need care.
-It’s very difficult for a nanny to enter into an agreement if she is unsure about what hours and how many she’ll work in a week.
+It’s very difficult for a nanny to enter into an agreement if she is unsure about how many hours she’ll work in a week.

 From there, ask yourself the following questions to get a general idea of what you are looking for in a nanny: